medusajs/medusa/docs/content/advanced/backend/feature-flags/toggle.md

 ## Disable Feature Flags

 Disabling feature flags follows the same process as enabling the feature flags.
-All you have to do is change the value in the environment variables or the server settings to `false`.
+All you have to do is change the value in the environment variables or the backend settings to `false`.

 Once you disable a feature flag, all endpoints, entities, services, or other related classes and functionalities are disabled.